Harshal0902/Aerospect/README.md

 ## 🧠 Challenges we ran into

-The biggest challenge was to rendering the 3D model and adding AR functionality to them, which I overcome using three js and echoAR.
+The biggest challenge was to rendering the 3D model and adding AR functionality to them, which we overcome using three js and echoAR.

 ## 🏅 Accomplishments that we're proud of